Ann’s Eel Pie Island Studio

 Ann’s Eel Pie Island studio

 Ann has had a distinguished creative career, running a successful animation studio through which she won many awards for her work, culminating in two golds at the New York Film Festival.
 One of her sculptures has been displayed in the foyer of London’s Victoria & Albert Museum and she has shown her work in many exhibitions over the years.
-Ann is currently represented by Steidel Fine Art.
+Ann is currently officially represented by Steidel Fine Art and Art Productions New York City.

 Furniture is also a relatively new venture for Ann which you can see in more detail on her other website, AnnBubisFurniture.com.